jaemscr/hi/README.md

 &nbsp;

-## 📜 **Summary**
+## 📜 **Project Summary and Setup Guide**

+### **Customization**

+1. Everything is customizeable, modify the project in `config/config.js` in the frontend directory.

+2. Ensure the `baseUrl` in the config matches your development port.

+3. Verify that all `.env` variables are correctly configured and point to the intended resources

+5. Test features during development **(e.g., Nodemailer should work even in development mode)**

+### **Deployment**

-1️⃣ Since the `frontend` and `backend` are in the same repository, you’ll need to specify the correct folder **(client or server)** during deployment.
+1. Since the `frontend` and `backend` are in the same repository, you’ll need to specify the correct folder **(client or server)** during deployment.

-2️⃣ Ensure your backend is properly deployed and running before updating the `baseURL` in the frontend configuration.
+2. Deploy the backend first and confirm that it's running before updating the `baseUrl` in the frontend configuration

-3️⃣ Ensure every feature is working properly
+3. After deployment, thoroughly test all features and re-deploy as necessary to resolve any issues.

 &nbsp;